Efinix-Inc/br2-efinix/docs/hw/generate_sapphire_soc_for_linux.md

 The default configuration of Sapphire SoC on IP Manager would not able to boot Linux.
 In this tutorial we are going to generate a custom Sapphire SoC which can boot Linux on Trion T120F324 development board.

-These steps also applicable for Ti60F225 and Ti180J484 with different pinout assignment for SPI 1.
+These steps also applicable for Ti180J484 with different pinout assignment for SPI 1.
 Please refer to table below on pinout assignment.

 ## Prerequsite